-The District has a defined safety program for employees that provides guidelines, regular safety meetings and training sessions conducted by administrative services for reinforcement of safety conduct in the work place.
+The District has a defined safety program for employees which provides guidelines, regular safety meetings and training sessions conducted by staff for reinforcement of safety conduct in the work place.
 In addition, the District provides staff safety incentive days off, up to a maximum of three, when there are no lost-time accidents.
-On October 12, 2006 a lost time accident reset the safety anniversary date and District employees are currently eligible for one safety day off per year.
+There have been no lost-time accidents since October 12, 2006, and District employees are currently eligible for the maximum safety days per year.